falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Kernel-level instrumentation to capture system events

 Falco uses kernel-level instrumentation to capture system events by intercepting system calls and other kernel-level events in real-time.
-This approach allows Falco to detect and respond to security incidents more quickly and effectively, as it can analyze events before they are processed by the operating system or applications.
+This approach allows Falco to detect security incidents more quickly and effectively, as it can analyze events before they are processed by the operating system or applications.
 Additionally, kernel-level instrumentation ensures that Falco is highly performant, as it can intercept and analyze events with minimal overhead.

 {{< /blocks/content >}}